-Lenses in sports eyewear are typically made out of polycarbonate.
+Most sports frames have polycarbonate lenses.
 Polycarbonate lenses are impact-resistant, which is good for protecting against fast-moving objects, like a tennis ball flying at you at more than 60 miles per hour or rackets coming at your face during doubles.
 Polycarbonate is also scratch-resistant and has built-in UV protection, which is perfect for outdoor sports.

 Pros and Prescriptions